mathchou/mathchou.github.io/index.md

 ### Making a transaction

-All transactions should be posted on the class Canvas discussion board.
+All transactions should be posted via this website.

 You may make posts under a name there, but note that anyone can choose any name, so a transaction should not be trusted simply by name alone!